-- Bachelor's or advanced degree in soil science, rangeland management, agriculture, physical, biological, or environmental sciences, or related. - At least five years of education and on-the-job experience in conservation planning and implementation, including contractor oversight and contract administration. - Working knowledge of and interest in production agriculture and natural resource conservation principles and science, specifically soil erosion processes, water quality, stormwater runoff and native plant communities. - Highly experienced in carbon farm/regenerative agricultural practices and their significance to reaching climate goals and the ability to write Carbon Farm Plans. - Background and understanding of dairy and rangeland systems. - Competent with Geographic Information Systems tools and functions. - Experience with CEQA analysis (e.g., NOE, Neg Dec, MND) and permit applications for conservation projects. - Experience working with private landowners on working lands (e.g., agriculture, forestry) and understanding of producer needs. - Highly organized, motivated self-starter with the ability to prioritize and consistently meet deadlines. - Exceptional interpersonal skills and ability to work with a variety of people with diverse interests and temperaments. - Ability to design and facilitate effective workshops, demonstrations, and seminars for producers. - Ability to exercise professional judgment in planning, designing, and implementing of program objectives. - Personal and professional commitment to diversity, equity, and inclusion in the workplace. - Creativity, sense of humor, "can do" spirit, collegiality, and flexibility in a dynamic and team-oriented work environment. - Ability to communicate effectively in English, both verbally and in written form, sufficient to convey information and instructions to the public, colleagues, and Board members. - Flexible hours are required, including some weekday nights and weekends, to attend community events, meetings, and conferences. - Must be at least 18 years of age at the time of employment. - A valid driver's license, vehicle, and proof of auto insurance is required at the time of hire.
+- Bachelor's or advanced degree in fisheries biology, water resources, hydrology, stormwater management, physical, biological, or environmental sciences, or related. - At least five years of experience in conservation planning and implementation, including contractor oversight and contract administration. - Working knowledge of and interest in natural resource conservation principles and science, specifically channel restoration using natural materials (bioengineering, process-based restoration, brush packing, large woody debris), sediment reduction techniques, water quality, stormwater management, and native plant communities. - Competent with Geographic Information Systems tools and functions.

+- Experience with CEQA analysis (e.g., NOE, Neg Dec, MND) and permit applications for conservation projects. - Experience with Department of Industrial Relations requirements regarding contractor requirements and prevailing wage. - Experience working with private landowners on working lands (e.g., agriculture, forestry). - Highly organized, motivated self-starter who can prioritize and consistently meet deadlines. - Exceptional interpersonal skills and ability to work with various people with diverse interests and temperaments. - Ability to exercise professional judgment in planning, designing, and implementation of program objectives. - Personal and professional commitment to diversity, equity, and inclusion in the workplace. - Creativity, sense of humor, "can do" spirit, collegiality, and flexibility in a dynamic and team-oriented work environment. - Ability to communicate effectively in English, both verbally and in written form, sufficient to convey information and instructions to the public, colleagues, and Board members. - Flexible hours are required, including some weekday nights and weekends, to attend community events, meetings, and conferences. - Must be at least 18 years of age at the time of employment. - A valid driver's license, vehicle, and proof of auto insurance is required at the time of hire.